 Directors Liabilities – Can a director remain liable for company debts in liquidation?

-Potential Director Liabilities during liquidation remain essential for the previous directors and moving forward.
+Potential Directors Liabilities during liquidation remain essential for the previous directors and moving forward.

-The company must cease trading, ensuring all company assets remain protected and insured.
+The company must stop trading and ensure that all assets of the company remain protected and insured.

-Directors should cooperate with the liquidator with honesty, so that he may conclude the liquidation for the best outcome of the creditors while receiving full cooperation from the director.
-Helps the director avoid criticism on their conduct.
+Directors should work with the liquidator with honesty to conclude the liquidation for the best results of creditors, while receiving full cooperation from the director.
+Therefore, this helps the director avoid criticism of their conduct.

 A director may be held personally liable:-

-- party to, knowingly carrying on the business with the purpose to defraud creditors or persons;
+- Party to intentionally carry on the business to defraud creditors or persons;

-- making a false statement as to the affairs of the company deceiving shareholders or the companies creditors;
+- Making a false statement about the affairs of the company, deceiving shareholders or the company creditors;

-- or acting as a director while trading wrongfully or trading fraudulently under the Insolvency Act, 1986
+- Or acting as a director while trading wrongfully or fraudulently under the Insolvency Act, 1986.

 The stakeholders of a ‘limited’ company remain not personally liable (as shareholders) for the company’s liabilities.
-As shareholders, their only obligation is to pay the company any unpaid money on their shares if asked.
-However, members holding office may become personally liable as a director, not as a shareholder under the circumstances detailed above.
+As shareholders, their only obligation is to pay the company any unpaid money on its shares if asked.
+However, members holding office may be personally liable as directors, not as shareholders, under the circumstances described above.

-A disqualification order may expose you to directors liabilities as it will ban an individual from acting as a director of a company, for a maximum period up to 15 years.
-Therefore if you then breach the ban, you will then have committed a criminal offence.
-Thus you then potentially expose yourself to a term in prison and or a fine.
-Additionally, you then may be held liable for any unpaid debts of the company.
+A disqualification order may therefore expose you to director’s liabilities, as it will then ban an individual from acting as a director of a company for a maximum period of 15 years.
+So if you breach the ban, you have committed there for a criminal offence.
+As a result, you might be exposed to a prison sentence and a fine.
+In addition, you may be held liable for any unpaid debts of the company.

-A director’s disqualification follows an investigation into the operation of the company.
-Therefore, you may be accused of misconduct, unfitness, sharing in wrongful trading and other grounds.
+The disqualification of a director follows an investigation of the company’s operation.
+You can therefore be accused of misconduct, inability, sharing in wrongful trading and other grounds.